Are you one of the people with vivid dreams every night? Read on.

 You might be…suffering from an undiagnosed health condition

-There are several health conditions which go above and beyond normal stress, which can lead to vivid dreaming every night.
+There are several health conditions that go above and beyond normal stress, which can lead to vivid dreaming every night.
 These can include normal depression and anxiety, but they can also include schizophrenia and other more major health concerns.

 You might be…pregnant